Sima de los Huesos hominins: Limbs

-Like in Neanderthals, there is a sulcus (groove) on the dorsal side of the axillary border of almost all of the shoulder blades (by the armpit), as opposed to the ventral sulcus of any other hominin specimen.
+There is a sulcus (groove) on the dorsal side of the axillary border of almost all the shoulder blades (by the armpit, as in Neanderthals), as opposed to the ventral sulcus of all other hominin specimens.
 This could have functional implications for the mobility and structure of the shoulder joint.
-The glenoid fossa (where the shoulder blade connects with the humerus) is taller and narrower compared to modern humans.
+The glenoid fossa (where the shoulder blade joins the humerus) is taller and narrower than modern humans.
 Like in Neanderthals, the head of the humerus has an oval cross-section, the lesser tubercle is bigger, the deltoid tuberosity is narrower, the bone of the shaft is thicker, and the olecranon fossa (which connects with the ulna) is broader and deeper.
-The ulna and radius are usually also characteristically Neanderthal, lending greater mechanical advantage in rotating the forearm, but some can fall instead within the range of variation of modern humans — implying Neanderthals lost some variability here.
-The forearm is also longer than in Neanderthals.
-The hand is well-adapted for mobility and a precision grip, like in Neanderthals and modern humans.
+The ulna and radius are usually characteristically Neanderthal (providing a mechanical advantage in rotating the forearm), but some instead fall within the range of variation of modern humans, implying Neanderthals lost some variability here.
+The ulna and radius are longer than in Neanderthals.
+The hand is well-adapted for mobility and a precision-grip, like Neanderthals and modern humans.

-Like other archaic humans, the femur has a flattened neck, the shaft is mediolaterally expanded near the top, the neck-to-shaft angle is low, the gluteal tuberosity is large, there is not a true pilaster (a vertical ridge unique to modern humans), and the bone is thicker.
-These differences may be related to supporting the heavier and more robust archaic skeleton, and compensating for the broad pelvis.
-Like in Neanderthals, the patella (knee bone) has deeper articular (jointing) surfaces, which could be related to stability.
-Like in Neanderthals, the articular surfaces of the tibia are flat, and the proximal epiphysis (at the knee-end) has a large retroversion angle (rotated backwards) which would have stabilized the knee joint during bouts of intense activity.
-Habitual squatting is evidenced by hypertrophy (enlargement) of the medial malleolus (the ankle bone that connects to the tibia) and wearing near the ankle on about a quarter of the tibiae.
-The tibial pilaster is robust, which is only seen in the 400,000 year old English Boxgrove Man.
-Compared to Neanderthals, the tibiae are proportionally longer, more similar to modern humans.
+The femur has a flattened neck like other archaic humans; its shaft is mediolaterally expanded near the top, the neck-to-shaft angle is low, the gluteal tuberosity is large, there is not a true pilaster (a vertical ridge unique to modern humans), and the bone is thicker.
+These differences may be related to supporting the heavier, more robust archaic skeleton, and compensating for the broad pelvis.
+Like Neanderthals, the patella (kneecap) has deeper articular surfaces which could be related to stability.
+The articular surfaces of the tibia are flat (like Neanderthals), and the proximal epiphysis (at the knee) has a large retroversion angle (backward rotation) which would have stabilized the knee during intense activity.
+Habitual squatting is evidenced by hypertrophy (enlargement) of the medial malleolus (ankle bone) and wearing near the ankle on about one-fourth of the tibiae.
+The tibial pilaster is robust, which is only seen in the 400,000-year-old English Boxgrove Man.
+Compared to Neanderthals, the tibiae are proportionally longer (more similar to modern humans).
 Longer legs would mean they were more energetically efficient while walking than Neanderthals, but the quadriceps muscle had less mechanical advantage.
-Like in Neanderthals, the tibial shaft is ellipsoid, as opposed to the triangular shaft of Boxgrove Man and Kabwe 1.
-The fibula indicates the gastrocnemius and soleus muscles were shorter than in modern humans, indicating higher energy costs while moving.
+Like in Neanderthals, the tibial shaft is ellipsoid as opposed to the triangular shaft of modern humans, Boxgrove Man, and Kabwe 1.
+The fibula indicates that the gastrocnemius and soleus muscles were shorter than in modern humans, indicating a higher energy cost when moving.